tfblanken/tfblanken.github.io/_portfolio/1_ITQ.markdown

 </div>

+/br

-<a name="myfootnote1">1</a>: Important note for own use: the app automatically recodes contra-indicative items.
+<sub><a name="myfootnote1">1</a>: Important note for own use: the app automatically recodes contra-indicative items.
 Don't recode these items a priori (following the scoring file), as this will result in incorrect sum scores.
-Sorry for this confusion.
+Sorry for this confusion. </sub>sub>